Anushka-codergirl/GiphySearchEngine/README.md

 # GiphySearchEngine

-Search and discover the best GIPHY GIFs right in your browser.
+Search and discover the best GIPHY GIFs.